jmecom/minimal-ifc-agent/README.md

 .venv/bin/python agent_useful_for_coding.py --workspace . --debug
 ```

-`--debug` shows dim, colored IFC labels. `--workspace .` allows editing this
-repo, including the agent itself.
-Type `/quit` to exit.

-Tools: `read`, `write`, `edit`, `shell`, `inspect`, and `quarantined_llm_call`.
-Untrusted values normally stay behind references. `inspect` exposes them and makes the
-conversation untrusted; helper processing preserves their labels.
-The coding
-agent's `/import PATH` command loads outside text as an untrusted reference,
-which cannot be written into the approved workspace.

-Outside `read` calls ask you to deny, read as untrusted (blocking later edits and
-shell calls), or trust that read.
-Both reads stay private.
-Approval grants one
-file read; it does not expand shell access or clear earlier untrusted input.

 This is a research playground.
 The coding agent trusts the approved tree and
 host; it does not track another process putting outside content into that tree.
 OpenAI is allowed to receive private data.
 The sandbox limits access, but does